-Games [4Diversity] tries to contribute to improved representation and inclusion of socio-cultural minorities in popular culture by organizing game-related events.
+Games [4Diversity] contributes to the representation and inclusion of socio-cultural minorities in popular culture by organizing game-related events.

 Games [4Diversity] also strives to improve the visibility of diverse game developers themselves, because the industry consists of more than just straight men.
 17 percent is female, 3 percent identifies as ‘other’, and there are special events for LGBTQ+ developers.
 This diversity is visible in the games that they make: there are games about coming out as gay, about body dysmorphia, and about homosexual relationships.

 During game jams, people from different backgrounds come together for a weekend.
 In the past few years, they made games around the following themes: LGBTQ+, ethnical backgrounds, religion, folklore, refugees, and skin diseases.

 Games [4Diversity] celebrates progress in LGBTQ+ representation and shows how colorful and inclusive the game industry is.
 By joining the Utrecht Canal Pride, the foundation makes LGBTQ+ game developers more visible.
 Black t-shirts are exchanged for colorful cosplay costumes, and attendees show that games are for everyone.

 Every month, Games [4Diversity] organizes Games [4Diversity] Café.
 Different topics such as religion, women in games and LGBTQ+ are explored.
 It’s an informal evening, where we invite a speaker for a discussion about inclusivity in games.